palakrajdevneu/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Appendix/Notion_AI_Structured_Note_System_Guide.md

    - Users must manually review, edit, and refine AI-generated content to ensure quality and relevance.
 - Pricing:
    - While the free version is generous, advanced features like team collaboration, admin permissions, and extra storage require a paid subscription.

+---

+## **12. When to use Notion AI**
+- Content Creation and Writing Assistance
+   - For Drafting blogs, articles, essays, and creative writing pieces.
+   - For generating summaries, expanding ideas, or rewriting content.
+- Note-Taking and Knowledge Management
+     - Organizing lecture notes, meeting minutes, or personal study guides.
+     - Summarizing lengthy documents or articles for study or review.
+- Task and Project Management
+   - Managing complex projects with multiple tasks, deadlines, and collaborators.
+   - Organizing projects for teams or personal productivity.